toritotony/hackathon2025/README.md

-Submission for 2025 Cal Poly Humboldt Hackathon for Social Good
+Submission for the 2025 Cal Poly Humboldt Hackathon for Social Good

 ### See PDF for more details